Select a language:

 • You may be prevented from participating if you do not adhere to the above protocols.

-Additionally, in an effort to respect and protect all employees, volunteers and participants, please do not sign up or attend if you are not feeling well, exhibiting any symptoms of illness or have been in recent contact with someone who was ill.
+Additionally, in an effort to respect and protect all employees, volunteers, and participants, please do not sign up or attend if you are not feeling well, exhibiting any symptoms of illness or have been in recent contact with someone who was ill.

 Reviewing the 1-through-5 Difficulty Ratings will help you evaluate your readiness to participate in this level-4 activity on the land.
-Please review our Trail Tips and FAQ pages to ensure you arrive prepared for this hike.
+Please visit our FAQ page for answers to activity specific questions you may have prior to registering.

 Learn more and register here.